Watts-Lab/deliberation-assets/projects/volvovsky_reputation/revision_20250424/artGameInstructions/chose_to_hire_agent_bid.md

 Unfortunately, you can't travel to the gallery.
 You can either:

 - choose not to buy the art and get **0 points**, or
-- pay an agent from what you have earned so far (you have earned `200` points so far) to purchase the art for you.
+- pay your agent from what you have earned so far (you have earned `200` points so far) to purchase the art for you.
 If the agent buys the right piece, you get **80 points**.
 Otherwise, you get nothing, and lose the points you paid the agent.

 Earning 100 points is worth $2.00